Wendi Bradshaw

 Yet, once upon a line I was a poet.
 In 1997 I won first prize in the Poetry section of the ‘ Karrinyup Writing Competition’ and published in their collection; and I’ve had poems published in ‘Spindrift’ (No. 10, 1996); ‘Ars Poetica’ (Vol 4, 1997); ‘Centoria’ (No. 6, 1999) with others poems in privately published group anthologies.

-As an artist/illustrator I’m now enjoying the discovery of mixed forms of creative expression, choosing to move beyond genre-constrictive expectations.
-I’ve just discovered zines; and have always journalled – having amassed dozens of clinical, personal, travel journals and visual diaries.
+As an artist/illustrator/creative maker, I’m now enjoying the discovery of mixed forms of creative expression, choosing to move beyond genre-constrictive expectations.
+I’ve just discovered zines; have always journalled – having made dozens of clinical, personal, travel journals and visual diaries.
+Not to forget the orihon – that wonderful, versatile, concertina-styled Japanese notebook/diary/swatch keeper, whose use is only limited to its owners imagination.

 In most human cultural contexts words, symbols and imagery go together, and my future intent is to present work that combines these successfully and unexpectedly.
 In particular, I’m fond of maps – in their creation, their politics, their design and in their lateral potential.
 For example, in the way maps can interpret other aspects of the world, and how each mappy image tells a story.
 Multiple stories, even.
 It’s about consistently re-imagining what we think we know – about any thing – and reinterpreting this within wider constructs; mappy or otherwise.
 And, it’s essential to maintain access to these discoveries, for anyone.